 Many studies and current guidelines establish GLP-1 RA as a viable second-line treatment option in the management of type 2 diabetes.
-The GLP-1 RA have demonstrated significant reductions in A1c and decreased fluctuation in fasting and post-prandial glucose levels.
+The GLP-1 RA have demonstrated significant reductions in A1c and decreased fluctuation in fasting and postprandial glucose levels.
 Certain GLP-1 RA agents have shown additional benefits including reduction in mortality, reduction in cardiovascular events, improved glucose control when used in combination with basal insulin, improved blood pressure control, and weight loss.
 GLP-1 RA have a moderate side-effect profile including low risk of hypoglycemia, weight loss, GI issues, and low risk of pancreatitis and thyroid cancer.
 Pending the results of ongoing cardiovascular outcomes studies, GLP-1 RA may be considered for addition to the NCF in the future.

-If you have any questions regarding this document, please contact the NPTC at IHSNPTC1@ihs.gov.
+For questions about this document, please contact the NPTC at IHSNPTC1@ihs.gov.
 For more information about the NPTC, please visit the NPTC website.